n8n-io/n8n-docs/docs/doc2/onboarding.md

 To review extracted results:

 1. On the **Dashboard**, click **on the document** to assign the 10 oldest invoices in the system to yourself.
 You'll be taken to the **Review** screen.
 2. Review the extracted results.
-Refer to Reviewing Your document for more information.
+Refer to reviewing your document for more information.
 3. When you're satisfied, click **Complete Review**.